InternetHealthReport/ip2asn/README.md

 # ip2asn
 Simple tool that matches IP addresses to ASN at any point in time.
+Data structures are now compressed, if you used an older version of this repo you should clone it again.

 # Example
 Find the ASN for 8.8.8.8 (on Jan.
 2017):